U.S. Signs Off On Tariffs, Angering Trade Partners

 Malmstroem hinted that retaliation was still an option if everything else failed: "We will have to protect our industry with rebalancing measures."

-Both Germany and France backed the EU position, with German government spokesman Georg Streiter telling reporters in Berlin that "The exact nature of the (EU) steps will be decided after a close analysis of the American measures," according to Reuters.
+Both Germany and France backed the EU position, with German government spokesman Georg Streiter telling reporters in Berlin that "the exact nature of the (EU) steps will be decided after a close analysis of the American measures," according to Reuters.
 French Economy and Finance Minister Bruno Le Maire promised a "strong and unified" response from the EU.

 Finally, Britain Trade Secretary Liam Fox said Trump's approach to tariffs is doubly absurd because they would apply to British suppliers to the U.S. military.
 He called tariffs the "wrong way" to tackle the problem of cheap steel and aluminum being dumped on the U.S.